Vikas-G6/My-site/CSS-MySite-main/README.md

 ## Contact

-If you have any questions or suggestions regarding my personal website, please feel free to reach out to me via email at [karan@datatalks.in].
+If you have any questions or suggestions regarding my personal website, please feel free to reach out to me via email at [vikasbgurav@gmail.com].
 I would be happy to connect with you.

 Thank you for visiting my personal website repository, and I hope you enjoy exploring my work!